A New Winter Trek In The League Of Kedarkantha, Dayara Bugyal and Chandrashila

 - Water source: A stream 500 meters before the campsite.
 Carry 2 litres at least.

 We start the trek from Kuflon (4600 ft) which is a gradual hike through the village on a marked trail.
 After a point the trail gets steep for about 1.5 km.
-It is a zigzag ascent with pine trees around. gradual ascent for more 2.5 km.
+It is a zigzag ascent with pine trees around.
+After that, it’s a gradual ascent for another 2.5 km.

 This is the point where the forest begins, with rhododendrons, green oak, brown oak and a few maple trees.
 We also get to see different variety of birds, especially the white throated laughing thrush.
 They are in abundance and can be spotted easily.
 500 meters before the campsite is where we get our first water source.